ChrisKurz/Matter/doc/Matter_Device_Door_Lock.md

 27. You get some details about the OnOff cluster by entering following command:

         chip-device-ctrl > zcl ?
 OnOff

+__NOTE:__ Currently the zcl instruction is sent via Bluetooth LE.
+When you close Bluetooth with command "close-ble" you will see that the zcl command is failing.
+We have to resolve the accessory IP on the controller.
+This is done in the next steps.

+28. Now, disconnect the Bluetooth connection by entering following command in the Matter Controller:

+        close-ble

+29. Verify the accessory registered SRP services.
+Enter in bash window following line:

+        sudo docker exec -it otbr sh -c "sudo ot-ctl srp server service"

+30. Resolve accessory IP address on the Matter Controller (so far we used the Node-ID "1"):

+        resolve 1

+31. Try to change lock state using Matter Controller:

+        zcl OnOff Toggle 1 1 0

+32. Try to read lock state using Matter Controller:

+        zclread OnOff OnOff 1 1 0

 ## Read Basic Information out of Matter Accessory
-28. Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
+33. Every Matter accessory device supports a Basic Cluster, which maintains collection of attributes that a controller can obtain from a device, such as the vendor name, the product name, or software version.
 Use zclread command to read those values from the device:

         chip-device-ctrl > zclread Basic VendorName 1 1 0
         chip-device-ctrl > zclread Basic ProductName 1 1 0
         chip-device-ctrl > zclread Basic SoftwareVersion 1 1 0

-29. Use the following command to list all available commands for Basic Cluster:
+34. Use the following command to list all available commands for Basic Cluster:

         zcl ?
 Basic